OpenTreeOfLife/opentree/deploy/files.opentreeoflife.org/README.md

 ====

-The site is currently deployed on ot10.opentreeoflife.org (a.k.a devapi.opentreeoflife.org), with a web root directory of ~opentree/files.opentreeoflife.org/.
+The site is currently deployed on ot10.opentreeoflife.org (a.k.a devapi.opentreeoflife.org), with a web root directory there of ~opentree/files.opentreeoflife.org/.

-There are two kinds of files in this tree: "large" and "small".
-The large files (e.g. versions of OTT or the synthetic tree) are simply copied into place.
-The small files - mostly index.html files - can be updated in either of three ways:
+There are two kinds of files in this tree on ot10: "large" and "small".
+The large files (e.g. versions of OTT or the synthetic tree) are simply copied from wherever they originate to the appropriate place on ot10.
+The small files - mostly index.html files - are mirrored manually in the opentree repo on github.
+These can be updated on ot10 in any of three ways:

 ### Push method 1

+Clone the opentree repository, or make sure it's up to date ('git pull').
-Update the small files you want to change in your local clone of the opentree repository, under deploy/files.opentreeoflifeorg/, and then copy files into place using scp or rsync:
+Update the small files you want to change in your local clone, under deploy/files.opentreeoflifeorg/.
+Then copy files into place on ot10 using scp or rsync:

     scp -p foo/index.html opentree@ot10.opentreeoflife.org:files.opentreeoflife.org/foo/